What is plastic injection molding and how does it work?

 Testing the tool with the right thermoplastic is key to ensuring that the final component has the right properties.
 Each thermoplastic offers different characteristics, temperature and pressure resistances due to their molecular structure.
 Plastics with an ordered molecular structure are called semi-crystalline and those with a looser structure are known as amorphous plastics.

 - Nylons (PA) – available in a range of types, different nylons offer various properties.
-Typically, nylons have good temperature and chemical resistance and can absorb moisture.
+Typically, nylons have good temperature and good chemical resistance and can absorb moisture.
+Read more about nylons in Nylon 6 vs Nylon 6/6.

 - Polycarbonate (PC) – a high-performance plastic, PC is lightweight, has high impact strength and stability, alongside some good electrical properties.